toddbranch/ECE383/labs/lab4/index.md

   3. Connect the `uart_tx6` and `uart_rx6` modules to a simple PicoBlaze program that takes the serial input (if available) and writes it to the serial output.
   4. Expand your PicoBlaze code to process the `swt` command.
   5. Expand your PicoBlaze code to process the `led ##` command.

-## Extra Credit

-Add additional features to this lab for extra credit.
-Here are a few ideas, but you can come up with your own as well:

-- Add a command-line prompt similar to what you see when you are using cmd.exe in windows.
-- Add error checking to the input.
-Display an error message if the command is not valid.
-- Add another unique (i.e., non-trivial – so just using the push-buttons as another input would not count) peripheral to your design.
-For example, you could use the character generator module created earlier in the course.
-Another, perhaps easier, option is to add the seven-segment displays an output.

 ## Free Code